wayne12304/cordova-plugin-migrate-localstorage/README.md

 - Once the data is copied over, it is not being synced back to `UIWebView` so any changes done in `WKWebView` will not persist should you ever move back to `UIWebView`.
 If you have a problem with this, let us know in the issues section!

+- If you need to move back to `UIWebView`, and synced localStorage data form `WKWebView`, you can modify `MigrateLocalStorage.m`,change pluginInitialize call `igrateLocalStorageUiToWk` or `migrateLocalStorageWkToUi`, migrate localStorage data between `UIWebView` and `UIWebView`

 ## Background